ChuhangLiu2002/ProbPlug/readme.md

 python binary_eval.py
 ```

-The code for the text classifier wiil be available soon
+The code for the text classication will be available soon